billspat/ewxpwsdb/doc/dev.md

   For now, the code assumes this database server is running on port 5432 (the default) and that the test URL has full admin access (to be able to create new, empty, temporary database instances, or schemas in postgresql terms)

+  Optionally you can install any number of database SQL Gui applications.
+I use beekeeper studio as it's lightweight and free.

+1. create a database instance in the server

+    inside the server, create a database to hold weather readings.
+This is not necessary for the tests (which create temporary db and deletes it), but useful for building a larger and persistent database.

+    To create a database in postgresql, in the terminal run

+    `psql`

+    For most local, developer database installed (e.g. Postgres.app), you don't need to specify username.

+    `create database ewxpws;`

+    Any database name will work (pws-testing, ewx-temp-db) but use all lower case.
+Remember this db name for later.

+    Once done, exit the psql shell with  `\q`

 1. Install Poetry

    - on Mac, we use homebrew works brew install python; brew install poetry.